-First violation: Bus suspension up to 3 days AND school discipline plan Second violation: Bus suspension for 5 days AND school discipline plan
+First violation: Bus suspension up to 3 days AND school discipline plan Second violation: Bus suspension for 5 days AND school discipline plan rules were violated.
+Bus suspensions may carry over to the next year.

 Third violation: Bus privileges suspended for a calendar year AND school discipline plan